jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 ```

 ---
-3. <u>Upload the executables to the target</u>: Use the initial meterpreter/shell session to upload the reverse shell payload and akagi executable.
+3. **Upload the executables to the target**: Use the initial meterpreter/shell session to upload the reverse shell payload and akagi executable.
 It's recommended to have a Temp directory on the root of the C: drive to upload the payload to, so navigate/create the directory on the target.

 ```
 meterpreter> cd C:\\